Omaha Medical Malpractice Attorneys

 Negligence can occur during diagnosis, treatment, or aftercare.
 Here are some examples of medical malpractice that may be grounds for a lawsuit:

-People who may be liable for medical malpractice are often: doctors, physician assistants, nurses, nurse practitioners, anesthesiologists, and more.
-Sometimes a hospital can be held responsible for bad decisions or administrative errors that harmed patients, such as a patient mix-up.
+People who may be liable for medical malpractice are often doctors, physician assistants, nurses, nurse practitioners, anesthesiologists, and more.
+Sometimes, a hospital can be held responsible for bad decisions or administrative errors that harm patients, such as a patient mix-up.

 Medical malpractice may result in paralysis, brain injury, loss of a limb, or even death.
 Injuries sustained due to malpractice often need a lifetime of medical care.